angular/angular/aio/content/guide/styleguide.md

-**Do** start small but keep in mind where the app is heading down the road.
+**Do** start small but keep in mind where the application is heading down the road.

 </div>